dwightjack/wok-pkgs/packages/tasks/docs/clean.md

 ## Hooks

-This task does not expose any hook
+This task does not expose any hook.

 ## Example